dwrlewis/Generic-Trial-Balance-Converter/README.md

 ![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/bf7c082b04f5f71307396d05791e142afc4eea9c/Readme%20Gifs/2%20-%20Tab%20Error%20Checking.gif)

-Once the imported data has been checked for errors and deemed adequate, move to the Prefix Settings tab of the user interface.
+Once the imported data has been checked for errors and deemed adequate, move to the ‘Prefix Settings’ tab of the user interface.

 # <a name="prefix"></a>3.0 – Prefix Settings:

 ### 3.1 - Selecting Company & Prefix Corrections
-The prefix settings tab is the first set of corrections to make to a trial balance.
+The prefix settings tab is the first set of corrections to make to a TB.
 In the top left of this tab, there is a selection for this option.
-Note that whilst it is not mandatory to perform these checks, not doing so will disable the setting to generate a new TB.
+Note that whilst it is not mandatory to perform these checks, not doing so will disable generating a new COA in a later tab, as it is dependent on corrections made in this section.

 Once the selection is made, it will generate a list of all unique company names found across all imported data files in the interface.
 This is intended to flag inconsistencies in how companies have been entered across different tabs and files.
 For example, “Alpha Company Limited” might be entered as “Alpha Ltd” in a different tab of data, which would cause alignment errors when loaded into a financial analyser dashboard.